School of Engineering and Computer Science

 Honor Societies

-Pi Tau Sigma, Dr. Jonathan Rylander, Advisor, is the international honor society for mechanical engineering students.
+Pi Tau Sigma, Dr. Jonathan Rylander, Advisor.
+Pi Tau Sigma is the international honor society for mechanical engineering students.
 Baylor’s chapter is the Baylor Beta Beta Chapter.
 Membership is by invitation and is based on a review of the student’s high academic record and character.
-Junior ME majors in the upper one-fourth and senior ME students in the upper one-third of their respective classes are eligible for consideration and election to Pi Tau Sigma.
+Junior ME majors in the upper one-fourth and senior ME students in the upper one-fourth of their respective classes are eligible for consideration and election to Pi Tau Sigma.

-Upsilon Pi Epsilon, Dr. Gregory Speegle, Advisor, is an honorary computer science association that promotes high scholarship and original investigations in the branches of computer science.
+Upsilon Pi Epsilon, Dr. Gregory Speegle, Advisor.
+Upsilon Pi Epsilon is an honorary computer science association that promotes high scholarship and original investigations in the branches of computer science.
 Membership in the Baylor chapter is composed of individuals whose academic achievements, reputations, and creative abilities deserve recognition.
 The chapter inducts members twice each year and assists fellow students in their academic pursuits.

 Student Organizations